 The previous pages show how the Zebra Adaptive Printer Driver makes use of template files to remove the need for application programs to deal with printer-specific command languages, and to allow the application to work with different types of printer without needing changes to the application program code.

 Examples of templates for two popular printers were shown.
 Both of these printers offer a line printer mode, as well as a PCL (printer command language) mode, and the templates use both PCL mode and line printer mode.
 However, it is also possible to produce templates for printers that only offer a PCL mode, or only offer a line printer mode (the latter option assumes that the printer can print graphics and barcodes).

-Motorola, Moto, Motorola Solutions and the Stylized M Logo are trademarks or registered trademarks of Motorola Trademark Holdings, LLC and are used under license.
-All other trademarks are the property of their respective owners. ©2011 Motorola Solutions, Inc. All Rights Reserved.
+Zebra Moto, Zebra Technologies and the Stylized M Logo are trademarks or registered trademarks of Zebra Trademark Holdings, LLC and are used under license.
+All other trademarks are the property of their respective owners. ©2011 Zebra Technologies, Inc. All Rights Reserved.